Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 cells [@Hengl2006CG].
 In the case of soil survey, the available soil profile data most typically refer to point locations ($1\times 1$ meter or smaller horizontal blocks) because soil samples have small support.
-In some cases surveyors mix soil samples from different profle locations to produce composite estimates of values.
-Nevertheless, we can assume that large majority of soil profiles that are collected in the world refer to (lateral) point support.
+In some cases surveyors mix soil samples from several different profle locations to produce composite estimates of values.
+Nevertheless, we can assume that the vast majority of soil profiles that are collected in the world refer to (lateral) point support.
 Hence the most typical combination of support size that we work with is: point support for soil